 While evidence of some of the more far-fetched tales has not been found, archaeologists have nonetheless made several astonishing discoveries in the caves, including a map of the heavenly bodies depicting the ancient Egyptian goddess Isis mounted on horseback, as well as the gods of water and fertility.
 According to experts, the map represents 5,604 stars.

-For those wanting to explore the mountain themselves (and maybe find its legendary treasure in the process), Khvamli can be reached within a 4-hour drive from Batumi, 1.5-hour drive or a 5-hour drive from Tbilisi, after which you’ll have to hike to the top for 30-40 minutes.
+For those wanting to explore the mountain themselves (and maybe find its legendary treasure in the process), Khvamli can be reached within a 4-hour drive from the city of Batumi, 1.5-hour drive or a 5-hour drive from Tbilisi, after which you’ll have to hike to the top for 30-40 minutes.
 It’s an easy and pleasant hike that rewards you with lovely panoramas.